10 Ways to Become a Thought Leader As an Independent Professional (Guide)

 Thought leadership can be a significant competitive advantage for independent consultants.

-3 Steps to building thought leadership
+3 steps to building thought leadership

-1. Things that you do
+- Things that you do

-2. Going where there is already traffic
+- Going where there is already traffic

-3. Teaching others to become you
+- Teaching others to become you

 How to educate others

 Teaching others to “become you” can take your thought leadership to the next level.
-First, codify what you do; put it down on paper in the form of frameworks, best practices or even a manifesto.
-Then, build your thought leadership platform by sharing this information widely.
-You may do this through writing, speaking, and/or teaching.
-Next, consider how you can get others to take what you do and do it for their respective audiences.
-License or certify others in your methodologies using a train-the-trainer model.
-This can also provide a secondary income stream.
+First, define what you do; put it down on paper in the form of frameworks, best practices, or even a manifesto.
+Then, build your thought leadership platform by sharing this information widely through writing, speaking, and/or teaching.

 As you begin to develop thought leadership, keep the following tips in mind:

 Lead with passion and develop a strategy that aligns with your interests and that of your audience.
-However, thought leaders do need to market their ideas.

 …thought leaders can’t be thought leaders if they aren’t heard.
 A single speech at a conference, unless it goes viral (and chances are it won’t), is much like placing a single advertisement on tv in one time slot and hoping that people catch it.